martinjackson/simple-widgets/docs/SearchSortTable.md

 In the above example, the row parameter is row in the table to be displayed.
 The i is the row number being processed and is only used if the hover prop is used.
 The key will make every row in the table unique; otherwise, you will get a warning.
 The <tr> and <td> define the rows and columns respectively.
 The table.map section goes through each column in the table and prints out the value in that column with row[col.name].
 The col.name is the name part in the object for a column in the table.
 If the HTML is not returned, nothing will be displayed.
 If the align is used for that entry in the table and the word money appears in the align, the value will be formated as money.
 If the align is used for that entry in the table and the word date appears in the align, the value will be formated as date.
 This will also need the indexing prop on the <SearchSortTable> (see the startEnd prop in the props section).
 There is a full example below.

+# Latest Format

 If your eachRowInTable function is exactly like the one above and you don't want to type it.
+With this format you will not need the indexes, startEnd, and hidden props.
 Use the following in the SearchSortTable:

 ```javascript
   <SearchSortTable>